MinBZK/regels.overheid.nl/apps/docs/docs/getting-started/production.md

 JWT_SECRET=
 ```

-After having done so you can run `yarn start:prod` to start up the application in production mode.
+After having done so you can run `pnpm start:prod` to start up the application in production mode.